iterorganization/Waveform-Editor/docs/source/training/training.rst

 Training Courses
 ================

+In this training you will learn the following:

+- Creating and editing waveforms using the GUI
+- Exporting waveforms to an IDS

-All examples assume you have an environment with the Waveform Editor up and running. if you do not have this yet, please have a look at the :ref:`installation instructions <installing>`.
+Exporting waveform configurations to IMAS HDF5 files All examples assume you have an environment with the Waveform Editor up and running. if you do not have this yet, please have a look at the :ref:`installation instructions <installing>`.
+You do not need to have installed the dependencies for the Plasma Shape Editor to do these exercises.

 Creating your first waveforms
 -----------------------------